Efficient First Order Method for Saddle Point Problems with Higher Order Smoothness: IAPUN and its application to NC-SC problems

-In this section, we apply IAPUN to the NC-SC minimax problems, which in fact only requires us to provide the complexity for estimating the function and gradient of $\Phi(x)$ and the complexity for solving the APPA subproblem of IAPUN (Algorithm \ref{alg:main}, Line 8).
+In this section, we apply IAPUN to the NC-SC minimax problems, which requires us to provide the complexity for estimating the function and gradient of $\Phi(x)$, as well as the complexity for solving the APPA subproblem of IAPUN (Algorithm \ref{alg:main}, Line 8). \textbf{Approximate evaluation of $\Phi$ and $\nabla \Phi$.} In Algorithm \ref{alg:main} (Lines 14, 17), and Algorithm \ref{alg:Exploit-Ncvx} (Lines 4, 7) and Algorithm \ref{alg:Certify} (Lines 2, 10, 16), given any $x$, we need to compute estimators $\Phi_x$ and $g_x$ that satisfy Assumption \ref{error}.
+For any tolerance $\varepsilon>0$ and $x\in\mathbb{R}^{n}$, let $y_x^\varepsilon\in\mathbb{R}^{n'}$ be some point such that $f(x,y_x^\varepsilon)\geq \max_y f(x,y) - \varepsilon$.
+By Danskin's Theorem, for properly chosen tolerances $\varepsilon_1,\varepsilon_2>0$, we may set